sidecrew/FlatOut2_graphics/README.md

-# FlatOut2_ultimateshaders
+# FlatOut 2 Ultimate Shaders
-New shaders for FO2 on HLSL
+New HLSL shaders for FlatOut 2